-An interesting alternative to the Nikon 10-24mm is the Tokina 11-16mm f/2.8 DX II (16.5-24mm).
+An interesting alternative to Nikon native lenses is the Tokina 11-16mm f/2.8 DX II (16.5-24mm equivalent).
 With this third-party lens you get less range and inferior build quality but superior low light performance.
 This lens also has notable distortion at the wide end, making Nikon’s built-in distortion correction mode almost mandatory.

 Sony (Mirrorless) Landscape Lenses

-Sony mirrorless cameras are all over the outdoors, from casual photographers to industry professionals.
-For APS-C mirrorless cameras like the popular Alpha a6300, lens options are pretty limited and the runaway leader is the pricey Sony 10-18mm f/4 OSS (15-27mm equivalent). $750 is a lot to spend for an f/4 crop sensor lens, but the optics are strong including excellent sharpness.
+Sony mirrorless cameras are ubiquitous in the outdoors, from casual photographers to industry professionals.
+For APS-C mirrorless cameras like the popular Alpha a6500, lens options are limited and the runaway leader is the pricey Sony 10-18mm f/4 OSS (15-27mm equivalent). $850 is a lot to spend for an f/4 crop-sensor lens, but the optics are strong including excellent sharpness.
 A considerably cheaper option is the Sony 16mm f/2.8 (equivalent to 24mm), which is compact and inexpensive but not as versatile or as good optically as the Sony 10-18mm.